MichaelCurrin/dev-cheatsheets/README.md

 Released under [MIT](/LICENSE) by [@MichaelCurrin](https://github.com/MichaelCurrin/dev-cheatsheets).

+The content is all written and owned by me, except where external links are provided to the original code author or website.

-You must include a copy of this original license if you fork this repo or use a significant portion of it.
+If use a significant portion of it, you must include a copy of this license in your repo and please link back to the original repo.

+Forks must include a copy of the license.

+If you adapt this repo not intended to contributing back from your fork, then you need to add a copy of the orignal license as `LICENSE-source` and then you only need your own name only in `LICENSE`.